 Fresh-faced, tech-oriented startups get most of the attention in the modular-building world, but despite their “it” factor, they’re still start-ups.
 Is there a market share in modular just waiting for companies with the approach and know-how that come with legacy experience?

 Chicago-based legacy construction company Skender has been researching modular construction for years and is now getting in the game.
 In late November 2018, it invited a gaggle of reporters and industry representatives to its 106,000-square-foot factory space on Chicago’s southwest side for a look at its prototype modular apartment.
-When the new venture is up and running, the company pledges to employ 100 people to produce 2,500 modules per year, at a rate 30 to 40 percent faster and at a cost 10 to 20 percent less than traditional construction.
+When the new venture is up and running, the company pledges to employ 100 people to produce 2,500 modules per year, at a rate 30% to 40% faster and at a cost 10% to 20% less than traditional construction.

 The apartment prototype was made traditionally with a series of subcontractors, but the Skender production line will operate radically differently, says CEO Mark Skender: “It’s all Skender labor, buying directly from the supply chain.”
 There will be no subcontractors.
 Parts and components will ship to the site or be made and modified there.

 Skender Chief Design Officer Tim Swanson has a simple mandate for the company’s successful push into modular construction: “If there’s a tape measure or a saw on the factory floor, we did it wrong,” he says.
 “This is not an indoor construction site.”
 The factory will be an assembly line for unit modules to be fabricated, outfitted, and shipped to the site, where they will be stacked into buildings and finished for occupancy.